lvfrazao/McK_DataAnalytics_Hackathon/README.md

 # McK_DataAnalytics_Hackathon
-My solution to a McKinsey sponsored data analytics challenge
+My solution to a McKinsey sponsored data analytics challenge - solution displayed in a Jupyter Notebook